galantelab/sideRETRO/docs/usage.rst

 Input/Output Options:
   -h, --help              Show help options
   -q, --quiet             Decrease verbosity to error messages only
-                          or supress terminal outputs at all if 'log-file' is passed --silent                Same as '--quiet'
+                          or suppress terminal outputs at all if 'log-file' is passed --silent                Same as '--quiet'
   -d, --debug             Increase verbosity to debug level